pantheon-systems/documentation/source/_docs/pantheon-enterprise-gateway.md

 ## Configure Your Site

-Once the gateway has been established, you must update your code to direct requests to your external service to `localhost:PANTHEON_SOIP_EXAMPLE` or `127.0.0.1:PANTHEON_SOIP_EXAMPLE`.
+Once the gateway has been established, you must update your code to use it.
+This process varies depending on the modeules or plugins in use, and the type of service you're routing through the gateway.

 ### PHP Constants as Port Numbers